 Jeff Kempka ships the signs to retail partners in Whitefish at The Walking Man Gallery and Frame Shop; Electric Avenue Gifts in Bigfork; The Wine Cave and River Rising in Hamilton; Grizzly Claw Trading Company in Seely Lake; Montana Supply in Big Sky; Northwest Handmade Furniture and Gallery in Sand Point, Idaho; and Made in and Jackson Hole, Wyoming.

 The average sign price is $100 to $200 and the business is gift and tourism based with the big months being July and August then November and December.

-Salvage Signs received a $12,000 grant from the United States Department of Agriculture (USDA) working through the Small Business Development Council (SBDC) in Missoula.
+Salvage Signs received a $12,000 grant from the United States Department of Agriculture (USDA) working through the Small Business Development Center (SBDC) in Missoula.
 The grant money was used for branding and website development.